azahar-emu/compatibility-list/CONTRIBUTING.md

 The game boots, but crashes when progressing past the start screen.
 The game is completely unplayable

 #### ![#828282](https://placehold.co/15x15/828282/828282.png) 5: Won't Boot
-The game instantly crashes on boot without displaying and opening graphics.
+The game instantly crashes on boot without displaying any opening graphics.
 The game is completely unplayable

 ## Description
 After the score has been decided, you must then write about your experience playing the game in the Description box.
 This serves to back up your report and explain why the compatibility rating you chose was selected.